cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 ## How can I prepare for my consultation?

 We suggest preparing some information about your property and project ahead of time to share with the reviewer during your consultation.
 This information allows the reviewer to tell you what permits you’ll need to finish your project.
-Follow these steps to make the most out of your consultation.
+Follow these steps to make the most of your consultation.

 ### 1. Be prepared to answer the following questions about your project: